Bealtaine - Summer Solstice

 Birdsong / the Dawn Chorus

 Retreat, grow and blossom.
-I found this to be a great time time for observation, there is so much to see and so much energy to harness during this cycle, nature is well and truly ALIVE all around us.
+I found this to be a great time for observation, there is so much to see and so much energy to harness during this cycle, nature is well and truly ALIVE all around us.

 It is a wonderful time for deep learning and to develop an understanding and connection to the natural world and plant realm.